jmharvey1/MCUFriend_STM32CUBEIDE/Build Docs/ReadMe.txt

 The Black Pill to TFT Display connections/wiring are the same for all projects.
 However, there is a separate connection wiring diagram (MAX3421_BlackPillConnDiag.pdf) for the BlackPill to MAX3421 Mini Breakout board.
 This 2nd Diagram overides any overlapping connections shown in the 1st (or base) Diagram.
+Additionally, see "BlackPillWirelessCWKeyBrdSchematic.pdf"  for a schematic view of the Keyboard encoder project.
+It can be used to further clarify how this project can be wired up.

 ***********************************************************************************
 The following operational notes are related to the Black Pill CW decoder only: